6 ADVERSE REACTIONS

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Amlodipine has been evaluated for safety in more than 11,000 patients in U.S. and foreign clinical trials.
-In general, treatment with amlodipine was well tolerated at doses up to 10 mg daily.
-Most adverse reactions reported during therapy with amlodipine were of mild or moderate severity.
-In controlled clinical trials directly comparing amlodipine (N=1,730) at doses up to 10 mg to placebo (N=1,250), discontinuation of amlodipine because of adverse reactions was required in only about 1.5% of patients and was not significantly different from placebo (about 1%).
-The most commonly reported side effects more frequent than placebo are dizziness and edema.
-The incidence (%) of side effects that occurred in a dose-related manner are as follows:
+NORVASC has been evaluated for safety in more than 11,000 patients in U.S. and foreign clinical trials.
+In general, treatment with NORVASC was well-tolerated at doses up to 10 mg daily.
+Most adverse reactions reported during therapy with NORVASC were of mild or moderate severity.
+In controlled clinical trials directly comparing NORVASC (N=1730) at doses up to 10 mg to placebo (N=1250), discontinuation of NORVASC because of adverse reactions was required in only about 1.5% of patients and was not significantly different from placebo (about 1%).
+The most commonly reported side effects more frequent than placebo are reflected in the table below.
+The incidence (%) of side effects that occurred in a dose related manner are as follows:

 Cardiovascular: arrhythmia (including ventricular tachycardia and atrial fibrillation), bradycardia, chest pain, peripheral ischemia, syncope, tachycardia, vasculitis.